Rose Valland: Legacy

-Valland died in 1980 and was buried in her hometown of Saint-Etienne-de-Saint-Geoirs.
+The Rose Valland Institute, an organization founded by Maria Eichhorn that specializes in tracing Nazi plunder, is named after her.

 In 2003, the central square in Saint-Étienne-de-Saint-Geoirs, was renamed Place Rose Valland.
 The Collège Rose Valland, located at 1 rue Pierre de Coubertin in her home town, is also named in her honor.
 The Association de la Mémoire de Rose Valland, which was established to honor her memory, is based on Place Rose Valland in her hometown.

 On the initiative of the Association de la Mémoire de Rose Valland, a commemorative plaque honoring Valland was unveiled on 25 April 2005 on the façade of the Jeu de Paume.

-A stamp was released by the French postal service in her honor in 2018.

 The French Ministry of Culture and Communication (Ministère de la Culture et de la Communication) has a web portal, called Site Rose Valland Service des musées de France, which lists recovered artworks held in French national museums.

-In 2024, English translation of Valland's memoirs, "The Art Front: The Defense of French Collections 1939-1945" was published.
+In 2024, an English translation of Valland's memoirs, The Art Front: The Defense of French Collections 1939–1945, was published.